Meet the Founder: Kolodzik Business Scholars

 “I saved enough money to complete my first year of college at Ohio State, with the full intention of transferring to UC because the co-op program would allow me to earn my way to complete my college education,” said Kolodzik.

-His desire to help highly qualified business students pay for their college education translated into a top-notch scholarship program and one of the legacy honors programs at Lindner, Kolodzik Business Scholars.
+His desire to help highly qualified business students pay for their college education and experiences translated into a top-notch scholarship program and one of the legacy honors programs, turned community through Lindner Business Honors, Kolodzik Business Scholars (KBS).

 Get to know Mr. Kolodzik and what drives his passion for UC below: